flySword/SimpleDirectSampling/README.md

 reference to **Mariethoz, G., P. Renard and J. Straubhaar, The Direct Sampling method to perform multiple-point geostatistical simulations.
 Water Resources Research, 2010.
 46(11).**

 and the code reference to the matlab code from internet

+### problem

+- Categorical data calculation is improved and not test